lorensen/VTKExamples/src/VTKBook/13Glossary.md

 abstract classes are not instantiated but concrete classes are.

 **Connectivity.** A technique to extract connected cells.
-Cells are connected when they share com-mon features such as points, edges, or faces.
+Cells are connected when they share common features such as points, edges, or faces.

 **Contouring.** A scalar visualization technique that creates lines